 “Authentic insight into the mixed-up thinking of a young boy’s world view.” —Children’s Literature

-From parents and readers on the Amazon Vine program:
+From parents and readers on Amazon:

 “My son is a reluctant reader, but Billy the Kid is Not Crazy is the first book he ever read with enthusiasm on his own.
 He laughed out loud a few times, and could really relate to the main character.” –Scott Sherman